 - 9. The Accounting Standards Board of Japan ('ASBJ') started the endorsement process of International Financial Reporting Standards ('IFRS') in line with "The Present Policy on the Application of International Financial Reporting Standards (IFRS)" issued in June 2013 by the Business Accounting Council, an advisory body to the Financial Services Agency of Japan.
 The scope of the initial endorsement process covered the Standards issued by the IASB as at 31 December 2012. - 10.
-Based on the discussions at its Board meetings, the ASBJ decided to make 'deletions or modifications' to the Standards issued by the IASB relating to the non-amortisation of goodwill because the ASBJ determined that the thinking in IFRS is critically different from the fundamental thinking on accounting standards generally accepted in Japan.
+In the initial endorsement process, based on the discussions at its Board meetings, the ASBJ decided to make 'deletions or modifications' to the Standards issued by the IASB relating to the non-amortisation of goodwill because the ASBJ determined that the thinking in IFRS is critically different from the fundamental thinking on accounting standards generally accepted in Japan (see paragraphs 11-32). - 10-2.
+The YYYY Amendments did not make any 'deletions or modifications' regarding goodwill in the endorsement process, but the YYYY Amendments amended the wordings of the requirements subject to 'deletions or modifications' as well as their Japanese translations in order to reflect the amendments to IAS 28 made by IFRS 9 (2014).